genesys-samples/DataActionsWorkshop/content/020-Configuration/20_second.md

 ![image](/images/pathfinder2.PNG)

 Now that we have our path, it's important to visualize the data and filter or expand our path where needed.
-By pasting the full response from the developer center into the JSONPath Input field, and pasting the path we discovered from JSONPathfinder into the path field, we can visualize what the actual path evaluates out to.
+By switching to the JSONPath Online Evaluator, pasting the full response from the developer center into the Input field, and pasting the path we discovered from JSONPathfinder into the path field, we can visualize what the actual path evaluates out to.
 >**you will need to replace the "X" that JSONPathFinder places at the start of the path with a "$"**

 ![image](/images/Jsonpath1.PNG)

-The response here shows a single offline status, however; we know that there are multiple users and we need the presence information for all of them.
-The path we are using has an array position of "[0]", meaning it's only returning the presence of the first entity, or user, within the response.
-By changing this to a wildcard - "[*]", we can return the presence information for all users.
+The response here shows a single offline status, however; we know that there are multiple users in this queue and we need the presence information for all of them.
+The path we are using has an array position of **"[0]"**, meaning it's only returning the presence of the first entity, or user, within the response.
+By changing this to a wildcard - **"[*]"**, we can return the presence information for all users.

 ![image](/images/Jsonpath2.PNG)